Links

 Use advanced search and filtering 🔎

 Data structure can contain millions of objects.
-For searching and filtering them you can use Directual Query Language (DQL).
+You can use Directual Query Language (DQL) for searching and filtering them.

 Example of applying DQL